-Bachelor of Arts in Liberal Studies
+Bachelor of Arts in Liberal Studies (181 Units)

-Bachelor of Arts in Liberal Studies is designed to provide graduates with a well-rounded education in communications, humanities, social and behavioral sciences, mathematics, and natural sciences.
-The Bachelor of Arts in Liberal Studies imparts breadth in its scope of subjects; therefore, graduates are provided with a liberal studies foundation that affords them the opportunity to thrive in a variety of careers requiring a bachelor's degree as a requisite for advancement in business or education.
+The Bachelor of Arts in Liberal Studies is designed to provide graduates with a well-rounded education in communications, humanities, social and behavioral sciences, mathematics, and natural sciences.
+Since the degree imparts breadth in its scope of subjects, graduates are provided with a liberal studies foundation that affords them the opportunity to thrive in a variety of careers requiring a bachelor's degree as a requisite for advancement in business or education.